lpenz/urxvt-ext-notify-osc/README.md

 attention to it.

 This works well even when a remote program in an ssh session prints the string.
-There is no depency on X forwarding.
+There is no dependency on X forwarding.

 # Installation

+## Manual installation

-## Requirements
+### Requirements

 - *notify-send* is used to create the notifications.
-It lives in the *notify-bin* Debian package.
+It lives in the *libnotify-bin* Debian package.

 - *xseturgent* is used to set the urgent hint.
 You can find in source form in [github](https://github.com/lpenz/xseturgent), or as a